Jollywatt/typst-fletcher/README.md

 ## Todo/wishlist

-- [x] Mathematical arrow styles
-- [x] Also allow `&`-delimited equations for specifying nodes
-- [ ] Support CeTZ arrowheads
+- Support CeTZ arrowheads
-- [x] Support arbitrary node shapes drawn with CeTZ
-- [ ] Allow referring to node coordinates by their content?
+- Allow nodes (and edges) to be referred to by a name or label
-- [ ] Support loops connecting a node to itself
+- Better support for loops connecting a node to itself
-- [x] More ergonomic syntax to avoid repeating coordinates?
-- [x] Poly-edges with multiple segments
-- [x] Add way to adjust edge connection points while still having them snap to node edges
-- [x] Zig-zags and waves

 ## Change log